josuenm/josuenm/README.md

 </p>

 <p>
-This application is a clone of Linkedin, React and firebase were used
+This application is a clone of Netflix, React was used and data was taken from TMDB
 </p>
 </td>